Hashibei/Lich/README.md

 # Lich
-Library for creating web pages with only javascript.
+Library for creating web pages with javascript and css.